AFM-SPM/TopoStats/docs/usage.md

 Configuration of TopoStats is done through a [YAML](https://yaml.org/) file and a full description of the fields used can be found under the [configuration](configuration) section.

-Here we will go through common changes that you are likely to want to make to the default configuration and how to make them.
+Here we will go through generating a configuration file to edit and some of the common changes that you are likely to want to make to the default configuration and how to make them.

 ### Generating Configuration File